 Since 2006, QROPS have been a useful tax tool for those planning to leave the UK, or those who already live overseas.
 At their heart QROPS enable a UK pension to be moved into an overseas pension scheme, usually for favourable tax reasons.
 The schemes themselves are self-certificating, but many are recognised by HMRC which keeps a register of those which it has been advised meet the current QROPS conditions.

-It is worth noting that in 2017 an Overseas Tax Charge was introduced by the UK Government which has in turn, reduced the number of QROPS transfers taking place.
+If you’re still considering a QROPS it’s also worth noting that in 2017 an Overseas Tax Charge was introduced by the UK Government.
+This has reduced the number of QROPS transfers taking place.
 The charge, which is levied at 25% of the total pension pot, applies unless you and the QROPS meet certain conditions in terms of residency and jurisdiction.
 More details are included in the Conditions before transferring section below.

 QROPS offer a means of mitigating additional UK tax charges if you exceed the LTA.
 At the point of transfer your pension funds are checked against the LTA as a one-off event.
 After this point the funds won’t be tested again, even if your pension pot grows and exceeds the limit.
 As a result, a QROPS can be a useful expat tax planning tool if you intend to live overseas, are nearing the current LTA and want to protect any future investment growth.